Joey Meneses Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 173 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In his last appearance on Sunday against the Atlanta Braves, the right-hander tossed seven innings, giving up one earned run while surrendering three hits.
+- The lefty last appeared on Tuesday against the Miami Marlins, when he tossed five innings, allowing three earned runs while giving up five hits.

-- The 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .229 batting average against him.
+- The 35-year-old has a 2.61 ERA and 9.4 strikeouts per nine innings in 21 games this season, while giving up a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.